Motivation, Emotion, Disability, Inclusion, and Learning (MEDIL) Lab

 Dr. Samantha Daley

-Sami is an assistant professor of education at the Warner School of Education & Human Development at the University of Rochester.
+Sami is an associate professor of education at the Warner School of Education & Human Development at the University of Rochester.

 Aaliyah is a doctoral student in Human Development.
 Her research interests focus on students with learning disabilities and post-secondary transition.